Queen's University

 INNOVATION PARK MASTER PLAN (2010 – 2011)

 Urban Strategies led a team of consultants to create a Master Plan for a 20 hectare Innovation Park at Queen’s University.
-The park will be a collaborative hub for academic and industry reserachers on advanced materials technologies, environmental and alternative energy technologies, communications technologies and medical technologies.
+The park will be a collaborative hub for academic and industry reserchers on advanced materials technologies, environmental and alternative energy technologies, communications technologies and medical technologies.

 The master planning exercise builds on lessons learned from state-of-the-art innovation parks in Ontario, Canada, Europe and Asia.
 Visioning sessions with internal and external stakeholders helped to define the long-term future of development of the site.